nogibjj/proj-3-Rust-ML-Program-using-Linfa/README.md

 #### 1.Linfa - A Meta-crate for ML

-Linfa is a higher-level meta-crate that includes common helpers for data processing and algorithms for many areas of machine learning, including [[1]](https://blog.logrocket.com/machine-learning-in-rust-using-linfa/):
+Linfa is a higher-level meta-crate that includes common helpers for data processing and algorithms for many areas of machine learning, including:

 - Linear regression
 - Data clustering